 Filtering search queries:

 The filtering search queries are classified into four types:

 Through this process, we can focus on highly preferable keywords.

 2. Filter by conversions to find effective queries

 We’ll utilize a minimal conversion filter to be certain that questions that had a positive effect on business.
 Here we could see queries that visit our website through a contract, purchase, etc.

 3. Filter through impressions to get low click-through-rate queries

-The search queries with low CTR will have high scores, so first filter the search queries with minimum number of impressions, after that filter by CTR.
+The search queries with low CTR will have high scores, so the first filter the search queries with a minimum number of impressions, and after that filter by CTR.

 4. Filter by a specific keyword

-External Links report: External links are hyperlinks, that are navigate to other domains from existing domains.
+External Links report: External links are hyperlinks, that are navigated to other domains from existing domains.